Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 • purulent-septic pathologies;

-• acute poisoning, regardless of the type of poisonous substance.
+• acute poisoning, regardless of the type of toxic substance.

-In addition, quite often Polysorb is used as a prophylactic for people who live in regions with unfavorable environmental conditions or work in hazardous industries.
+In addition, Polysorb is often used as a prophylactic for people who live in regions with unfavorable environmental conditions or work in hazardous industries.

-In most cases, this sorbent is prescribed according to the universal dosage table, which is based on the patient's weight.
-Its use is relevant for the regular course of most diseases in which Polysorb is prescribed.
+In most cases, this sorbent is prescribed according to a universal dosage table, which is based on the patient’s weight.
+Its use is relevant for the normal course of most diseases for which Polysorb is prescribed.
 The table for dosing the drug looks like this:

-For convenience, the volume of the drug is measured in spoons.
-Approximately, one teaspoon of Polysorb dry matter contains one gram of the drug, and a tablespoon contains three grams.
+For convenience, the volume of the drug is measured with spoons.
+Approximately, one teaspoon of the dry substance Polysorb contains one gram of medicine, and a tablespoon contains three grams.
 Knowing this ratio, dosing this sorbent is quite simple.
-The term "approximately" in the dosage of the drug Polysorb should not cause concern.
-The characteristics of silicon dioxide exclude the possibility of an overdose of this medication.
+The term “approximately” in the dosage of Polysorb should not cause concern.
+The characteristics of silicon dioxide exclude the possibility of overdose with this medication.

-An important factor in the use of this sorbent is the need to use it in a dissolved form.
-Do not use dry preparation.
+An important factor in the use of this sorbent is the need to use it in dissolved form.
+The drug cannot be used dry.

 In addition, the manufacturer of Polysorb provides fairly clear instructions for using the drug for various diseases.
-This recommendation does not exclude the need for exclusively medical prescription of the sorbent (self-treatment is unacceptable), but at the same time it allows you to navigate the intricacies of its use.
-This user manual looks like this:
+This recommendation does not exclude the need for exclusively medical prescription of the sorbent (self-medication is unacceptable), but at the same time it allows you to navigate the intricacies of its use.
+These instructions for use look like this:

 Pathology Dosage of the drug Nuances of use Number of appointments per day Duration of therapy

-Allergic reactions to food Taking the drug should be combined with a meal or immediately after it.
+Allergic reactions to foods Taking the drug should be combined with a meal or immediately after it.
 Three times a day.
 Up to two weeks.

 Allergic reactions of a chronic nature The drug is dosed according to the table with the patient’s body weight.
 Three times a day.
 Up to two weeks.

-Poisoning of various origins Polysorb with this diagnosis is prescribed for gastric lavage.
-To do this, 10-12 grams of the powder is diluted in a liter of water and a classic wash is done.
-Washing in case of poisoning is mostly one-time.
-After it, the drug is used according to the table with the patient's body weights.
+Poisoning of various origins With this diagnosis, Polysorb is prescribed for gastric lavage.
+To do this, 10-12 grams of powder are diluted in a liter of water and a classic rinse is done.
+Washing in case of poisoning is mainly one-time.
+After this, the drug is used according to the table with the patient’s body weight.
 Three times a day.
 Up to five days.

 Infectious lesions of the intestinal tract The drug is dosed according to the table with the patient’s body weight.
 During the first day after the start of treatment, Polysorb is taken every hour, starting from the second day - four times a day.
 Four times a day.
 Up to one week.